What Is a Nuclear Bone Scan?

 When you have the test, the radioactive material -- called a tracer or radionuclide -- will gather at places in your bones that are the site of chemical or physical changes.
-The radiation is then picked up by a scanner.
+A scanner then picks up the radiation.

-The picture made by the areas of radiation gives your doctor a kind of map of abnormal areas in your bones.
+The picture made by the areas of radiation gives your doctor a kind of map of unusual areas in your bones.

 Bone scans can help diagnose several problems, including: